-This course enables learners to refine their writing skills in the genre of report writing through a blended learning approach.
-Students will learn about key principles of report writing through a mixture of online lectures and in-class tutorials and workshops.
+This course enables learners to refine their writing skills in the genre of report writing through an online learning approach.
+Students will learn about key principles of report writing through a mixture of synchronous and asynchronous classes and workshops.
+The course will place an emphasis on students developing their critical thinking skills, will be able to apply the principles from the course to future writing in their degrees and careers.